We are not a food program.

 25

-Average monthly grocery savings for participant families in 2024
+Average monthly grocery savings for participants in 2025

 Sustainability